-IDN-labeled TLDs (both cc and g) should be introduced as soon as practicable after technical requirements and tests are successfully completed.

-2. The introduction of IDN-labeled gTLDs or ccTLDs should not be delayed because of lack of readiness of one category, but if they are not introduced at the same time, steps should be taken to ensure neither category is disadvantaged because of a delayed implementation.

-3. If IDN-labeled ccTLDs are not ready for introduction as early as IDN-labeled gTLDs are, procedures should be developed to avoid possible conflicts.
+- 1. IDN TLDs (ccTLDs and gTLDs) should be introduced as soon as practicable after technical requirements and tests are successfully completed. - 2.
+Neither the introduction of IDN gTLDs or IDN ccTLDs should be delayed because of readiness of one category, but if they are not introduced at the same time, steps should be taken to ensure neither category is disadvantaged because of a delayed implementation. - 3.
+If ccTLDs are not ready to offer IDN ccTLDs as early as the GNSO is ready to offer IDN gTLDs, procedures could be developed to avoid possible conflicts.